tsengs0/cache-sim/README.md

 *A multi-level cache simulator built using C++.*

+## Work to be done:

+- [x] Implement the 2D for modelling the cache block content
+- [x] Add the Cache Controller wrapper and interface it with cache of all levels
+- [ ] Design the behaviour of cache controller in a finite-state machine fashion based on the ```fsm_cache.jpg```
+- [ ] Add the Base-Delta-Immediate Cache Compression mecahnism to eviction of cache block from last-level cache
+- [ ] Add the DRAM address mapping analyser to assess the memory utilisation of both non-zero and zero rows

+## Note (9 September, 2020):
+So far the FSM of cache controller is almost completed but the 2D Matrix manipulation at eviction between LLC and DRAM is not finished yet.
+The operation of state WRITE-BACK and ALLOCATION ought to be reconsidered again.

 ## Installation

 No installations needed here, unless you don't have the ncurses library, in which case just run